• Home

 In November, thanks to donations from our supporters, Luna received her custom wheels, and she took to them so quickly!
 Her newfound mobility brought out even more of her happy, social personality.

 By April of 2025, Luna had found her perfect match.
-She was adopted by a wonderful family who embraced her exactly as she is.
-Today she’s thriving, zooming around in her wheels, visiting dog parks, and snuggling.
-She makes friends everywhere she goes, as she loves dogs, cats, and kids!
+She was adopted by a wonderful family in Sherman Oaks, CA, who embraced her exactly as she is.
+She settled in right away and felt completely at ease with her new family.

 Luna’s journey is a beautiful reminder that paralyzed dogs can live full, happy, amazing lives when given a chance.